QuickBooks for Bookkeepers: The 2026 Workflow Guide

 3. Dedicated capture tools (Hubdoc, Dext, AutoEntry, Expensent)

 Purpose-built receipt capture apps that push into QBO.
-Hubdoc is free with Xero subscriptions and sold standalone to QBO-only firms at around $12/month per company (per Hubdoc’s published pricing), with noticeably weaker OCR than its direct competitor.
-Dext has the strongest OCR and the deepest firm console.
+Hubdoc is free with Xero subscriptions and sold standalone to QBO-only firms at around $12/month per company (per Hubdoc’s published pricing at time of writing), with OCR that firms generally rate below its direct competitor.
+Dext has a deeper firm workflow and line-item extraction stack.
 We break these down side-by-side in section 7 below.

 4. Client portal / secure upload link